moritzsalla/cci-physcomp-final/journal/week-5/README.md

 ### Loudspeakers

 The loudspeakers have arrived and are working like a charm.
 I have found an open source tone library that simplifies the creation of melodies.
 Since they came with a wobbly cable and some sort of female plug I stripped them and resoldered the connection.
+Using hot glue, I will glue them to the inside of the dome, projecting downwards.
+This will disperse the sound more evenly compared to just chucking them in loosely with all the other components (the underground surface disperses the sound waves).
+Also, this saves space.

 https://youtu.be/ip19ULygueg